Navy SEAL Demoted In Rank For Taking Photo With Corpse Of ISIS Fighter

 Witnesses have said Gallagher recited his reenlistment oath near the ISIS detainee's body.
 According to the Navy Times, a lead petty officer from the platoon told NCIS agents that he viewed the reenlistment ceremony as "the most disgraceful thing he had ever seen."

 In another unusual twist in the case, the judge removed the lead prosecutor, Navy Cmdr.
-Christopher Czaplak, who admitted to sending a digital tracking device to defense attorneys and a Navy Times editor who was covering the case, in an attempt to trace leaks to the media.
+Christopher Czaplak, who admitted to sending a digital tracking device to defense attorneys and a Navy Times editor who was covering the case in an attempt to trace leaks to the media.